wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 2.6.5 - Released on 21 DECEMBER 2023 =
+* New : Compatibility with latest WP(6.4.2) and WC(8.4.0)
+* Fix : Compatibility with PayPal
+* Fix : Compatibility with the Google Tag Manager plugin

 = 2.6.4 - Released on 28 November 2023 =
 * New : Compatibility with latest WP(6.4.1) and WC(8.3.1)